Updated November 4, 2020

 Step one – don’t make assumptions.
-Yes, there’s a good chance they’re trying to be naughty, but first, give him/her a chance to tell you why.
-Be skeptical but loving.
+Yes, there’s a 51% chance they’re trying to get around something, but, first, give him/her a chance to tell you why.
+Be a loving investigator.

 Step two – assuming the VPN was downloaded for nefarious reasons, delete it.